SentryShot/sentryshot/docs/2_Configuration.md

 ## General
 Settings that don't belong anywhere else.

-#### Disk space
+#### Max disk usage
 Maximum allowed storage space in GigaBytes.
 Recordings are delete automatically before this value is exceeded.
+Please open an issue if the disk usage ever exceed this value.

 #### Theme
 UI theme